The Apprentice (Once Upon a Time)

 "The Apprentice" is the fourth episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on October 19, 2014.

 In this episode, Mr. Gold forces Hook to help him put a man (the Apprentice) inside the hat, while flashbacks show Rumplestiltskin's past encounter with Anna.

+Title card

+An magically animated broomstick walks through the forest.

 Plot

-Opening sequence

-An anthropomorphic broomstick is shown walking in the forest.

 Event chronology

 The opening scene in the Enchanted Forest takes place "a long time ago", after the Enchanted Forest flashbacks with Merlin and Nimue in "Nimue", and at an unspecified time before "Desperate Souls", and the rest of the Enchanted Forest events take place after "White Out" and before "Family Business".
 The Arendelle events take place after "Rocky Road" and before "Family Business".
 The Storybrooke events take place after "Rocky Road".

 In the Characters' Past

 A long time ago, the Apprentice (Timothy Webber) is sweeping a vault, when an unknown Dark One intrudes, later revealed to be Zoso.
 The Dark One knocks him aside and attempts to open a box, but is repelled by an enchantment placed on it by The Sorcerer.
 The Apprentice tells the Dark One that the box cannot be opened by someone who has succumbed to the darkness in their heart.
 The Dark One vanishes in a rage, and the Apprentice says that no Dark One will ever open the box.

 Anna (Elizabeth Lail) arrives at Rumplestiltskin's (Robert Carlyle) tower and talks to him about the disappearance of her parents.
 Rumplestiltskin offers to help if she puts the contents of a vial into the Apprentice's drink telling her that he is an evil man.
 Anna states that she will do "whatever it takes" to find out why her parents visited The Enchanted Forest and Rumplestiltskin comments that he loves when people say they will do whatever it takes.
 Anna goes to the man's house and after a brief conversation she has a chance to put the vial's contents into his tea but instead decides to throw them into the fire thinking that it is poison.
 Anna arrives back at Rumplestiltskin's tower and informs him that she gave the contents of the vial to the Apprentice.
 Mr. Gold says that is good because it is an antidote to a poison he was given yesterday.
 Anna, horrified by this, tells Rumplestiltskin the truth and says they must go back to the cottage.
 They look in Rumplestiltskin's crystal ball and see the man succumbing to the poison by turning into a mouse.